 Flashy packaging, strategically placed product displays, and sales on products you may never actually use all serve as distractions that keep you in the store longer and can run up your total grocery bill.

-Get supermarket smart about saving time (and money) in the grocery store, and learn how to pack your cart with superfoods.
-Start with these grocery store hacks.
+Get supermarket smart by saving time (and money) in the grocery store, and learn how to pack your cart with superfoods.
+Start with these grocery store hacks:

 Plan Your Shopping Route

 Most grocery stores follow a familiar floor plan, with perishable goods like produce, dairy, meats and seafood around the outside edges of the store where they can be easily displayed while under refrigeration.

 This is where you should buy most of your food, except for bulk items like whole grains, which are usually located elsewhere.

 Stick to the edges and shop clockwise around the store, but beware of some processed treats that have started showing up along store perimeters and on endcaps, the displays at the end of the aisle reserved for product promotions.

 Supermarkets have become savvy to the perimeter-rule and have slowly started sneaking some packaged goods into these areas, which were previously reserved for fresh produce and whole foods only.